Abortion policies could make the Republican Party's 'suburban women problem' worse

 Like many Americans, Sheffield supports some restrictions on the procedure, but she does not agree with a total ban.

-"I think there are certain extenuating circumstances like people always say like rape or you know a fourteen-year-old cannot have a child," she said.
+"I think there are certain extenuating circumstances, like people always say like rape or, you know, a 14-year-old cannot have a child," she said.

 The 'suburban women problem'